GU-CLASP/generate_spatial_descriptions/docs/index.md

 ### Abstract

 Generating grounded image descriptions requires associating linguistic units with their corresponding visual clues.
-A common method is to train a decoder language model with attention mechanism over convolutional visual features. % when generating descriptions.
+A common method is to train a decoder language model with attention mechanism over convolutional visual features.
 Attention weights align
 the stratified visual features arranged by their location with tokens, most commonly words, in the target description.